-- (a) The Company may invest in any other investment which shall be taken to be a transferable security for the purposes of investment by the Company provided the investment: - (i) fulfils the criteria for transferable securities set out in paragraph 2.2 above; and - (ii) is backed by or linked to the performance of other assets which may differ from those in which the Company can invest. - (b) Where an investment in paragraph 2.4(a) contains an embedded derivative component, the requirements of this Annexure and the FCA Regulations with respect to derivatives and forwards will apply to that component.
+- 2.4.1 The Company may invest in any other investment which shall be taken to be a transferable security for the purposes of investment by the Company provided the investment: - (a) fulfils the criteria for transferable securities set out in paragraph 2.2 above; and - (b) is backed by or linked to the performance of other assets which may differ from those in which the Company can invest. - 2.4.2 Where an investment in paragraph 2.4.1 contains an embedded derivative component, the requirements of this Appendix and the FCA Regulations with respect to derivatives and forwards will apply to that component.